meniquejojo/Image-Classification-and-bias-model/Notebooks/fairface evaluation/README.md

 # FairFace Generalization Evaluation

 Zero-shot evaluation of the CelebA smiling classifier on FairFace — a demographically diverse dataset the model has never seen — to test whether gender bias patterns generalize across race and population.

 ## What This Notebook Does

 1. Loads the pretrained CelebA smiling classifier
 2. Runs zero-shot inference on 97,698 FairFace images
 3. Evaluates predicted smiling rate and model confidence across race × gender subgroups
 4. Compares findings against the CelebA bias audit

 ## Why FairFace Has No Accuracy Metrics

 FairFace does not include smiling ground truth labels.
 This notebook therefore measures **distributional bias** rather than accuracy bias:

-- **Predicted smiling rate**: what fraction of each subgroup does the model predict as smiling?
+- **Predicted smiling rate:** what fraction of each subgroup does the model predict as smiling?
-- **Average confidence**: how strongly does the model commit to its smiling prediction for each subgroup?
+- **Average confidence:** how strongly does the model commit to its smiling prediction for each subgroup?

 If smiling expression were distributed equally across demographic groups in a general population dataset, a fair model would predict approximately equal smiling rates across subgroups.
-Systematic deviation from this expectation — particularly patterns consistent with social stereotypes — indicates the model has encoded demographic bias from its training distribution.
+Systematic deviation from this expectation indicates the model has encoded demographic bias from its training distribution.

 ## Results